Baltimore Art+Justice

 V2.0

-In March 2014, an improved version of the Baltimore Art+Justice website went live.
+In March 2014, an improved version of the Baltimore Art + Justice.
 Accessing the site, users can search and locate individuals, organizations, and specific projects that merge artistic strategies and concerns with those of social activism, mapping their physical presence in the city.
 They can join the project, creating a profile (in any of those categories) and putting themselves on the map alongside their peers and potential collaborators.

 V1.0